Contact Information:

 Graduates of the residency will have the capability to manage very complex acute and chronic conditions in a multitude of settings including critically ill adult and pediatric patients in medical and surgical settings.
 This includes chronic conditions and situations that may be life determining in complex situations.
 The resident will be provided the clinical knowledge and advanced critical thinking skills necessary to practice in a variety of settings that may include teaching, research, leadership, or management upon completion.
 Beyond the primary goal of the residency as stated above, there are several options and electives offered to allow the resident to have emphasis in reaching individualized practice or training goals.
 The resident will be provided exposure and opportunity for additional experience in the following areas:

 During a typical day on the Cardiology Service, the PGY2 resident will pre-round in the morning before attending rounds with the team.
 The resident acts as an integral part of the interdisciplinary team and serves as the medication expert.
 After rounds, the pharmacy resident takes on an active role in teaching the various pharmacy residents and students that are on rotation with the Cardiology team through answering questions, facilitating patient presentations, and leading topic discussions.
-The resident also takes the lead in facilitating medication histories and helps triaging orders as well as Vocera calls.
+The resident also takes the lead in facilitating medication histories and helps triaging orders as well as Vocera calls and Epic Secure Chat messages.
 Although support is always available, the PGY2 resident quickly becomes an integral part of the Cardiology pharmacist team.
 It is not uncommon to see the resident scrubbing into the OR to help assist the team with complex anticoagulation or hemostasis questions during emergent surgeries in real-time.
-Aside from these daily tasks, the resident also participates in the Thrombosis Subcommittee, facilitates a monthly journal club, and participates in other longitudinal activities such as didactic teaching, monograph development, and Grand Rounds, among others.
+Aside from these daily tasks, the resident also participates in the Thrombosis Subcommittee, facilitates a monthly journal club, and participates in other longitudinal activities such as didactic teaching, medication use evaluations, and Grand Rounds, among others.

 UC Davis Medical Center is a major academic, health center located in Sacramento, California.
-Pharmacy services recruits, hires, and trains caregivers to provide progressive pharmacy services as collaborative team members to support optimal patient outcomes.
+The Department of Pharmacy services recruits, hires, and trains caregivers to provide progressive pharmacy services as collaborative team members to support optimal patient outcomes.

 The UC Davis Health PGY2 Cardiology Residency is designed to meet the educational goals and objectives, as outlined by the ASHP PGY2 Cardiology Residency Accreditation Standard.